toddbranch/ECE382/notes/L31/index.md

 It counts from 0 up to the value in TACCR0!
 We can set the value in TACCR0 just by writing to it.

 TimerA0 also comes equipped with two more Capture / Compare registers - TA0CCR1 and TACCR2.
 We can set their values by writing to them as well.
-These gives us interesting capabilities.
+These give us interesting capabilities.
 While TimerA0 counts upward, these registers can perform actions when the values in them are passed.
 Here's what they can do:

 ![Output Modes](output_modes.jpg)